Java Clean Code - How to Write Clean Code in Java?

 Project Structure refers to the way of organizing different utilities of your projects such as source files, data, configurations, tests, etc.

-It is very necessary to maintain a sound project structure to reduce search time among files.
-In Java, there is no such rule to follow a particular structure for your project, but it does not mean that you should not.
+Maintaining a sound project structure is necessary to reduce search time among files.
+In Java, there is no rule to follow a particular structure for your project, but it does not mean you should not.
 In fact, it is a good practice to follow a particular project structure.

 Did you know?